TobiaMarcucci/pympc/README.md

 # Examples

-The example folder contains some introductory Jupyter notebooks.
+The `examples` folder contains some introductory Jupyter notebooks.